In Q1 2020, the IMDO’s iShip Index Recorded a 6% decline in Overall Shipping Activity

 Typically, the Lo/Lo figures exclude unladen tonnage and the liquid bulk figures are broken down into two categories; figures that include transhipments and figures that exclude transhipments.
 These figures are used to inform the shipping, maritime and ports industries and also to assist the Department of Transport, Tourism and Sport in decision making on government policy.
 The figures are also used in the Irish Maritime Development Office's annual publication, the Irish Maritime Transport Economist.

-*iShip Index: The iShip index is a volume index for all freight traffic moved to and from the Republic of Ireland.
+iShip Index: The iShip index is a volume index for all freight traffic moved to and from the Republic of Ireland.
 This does not include passengers and transhipment activity.
 More information on the iShip index can be accessed here.
+For more information visit the three main cargo sub-sections of the IMDO website.